Estimated reading time: 23 minutes

 Moreover, the weather is unpredictable in the Himalayan regions.
 As a result, you might suffer from altitude sickness as you move to a higher altitude.
 So, you must be cautious about it and keep yourself hydrated.

 The devastating earthquake in 2015 destroyed the livelihood of the locals.
 So, due to the devastation, they had to leave that place.
-However, the Nepal government has re-opened for travellers due to heavy reconstruction and renovation.
+However, due to heavy reconstruction and renovation, the Nepal government has re-opened for travellers.

-It is one off-beaten and isolated trek compared to Everest Base Camp and Annapurna Base Camp.
-However, this trek is equally demanding and impressive as other classic treks.
+It is one off-beaten and isolated trekking area compared to Everest Base Camp and Annapurna Base Camp.
+However, this trek route is equally demanding and impressive as other classic treks.
 The Manaslu region is rich in biodiversity, including varieties of cultural diversities.
 Similarly, it offers picturesque scenery of Himalayan peaks, fascinating high-altitude glacier lakes and rare flora and fauna.

 The 14 days Manaslu Circuit trek rewards you with unbelievable landscapes, magical places and Tibetan Buddhists’ rich culture and tradition.

 The Spring season (March to May) and Autumn season (September to November) are the best seasons.
 Because the weather in these seasons is more moderate, it remains stable and has clear skies.
 So, you can get perfect views of mountains and landscapes.

 On the other hand, monsoon (June to August) and winter (December to February) are not advisable seasons to trek her.
 Because you have to walk through landslide-prone areas, it will be tricky to walk in winter.